AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeSequence/README.md

 AttributeSequence Class
 =======================
-AutomationML 2.1 APIThis class defines a sequence of CAEX 'Attribute' elements.
+This class defines a sequence of CAEX 'Attribute' elements.
 A sequence of Attribute's can be associated with each class which implements the [IObjectWithAttributes][1] interface.

 Inheritance Hierarchy